sciris/sciris_paper/paper.md

 of RGB values according to the current colormap. `sc.arraycolor` extends this functionality to multidimensional arrays.
  -->
 ### Parallelization
-We have found that one frequently hurdle scientists face is to parallelization.
-Sciris provides `sc.parallelize`, which most simply, acts as an shortcut for using `multiprocess.Pool()`.
-However, importantly this function can also iterate over more complex arguments.
+We have found that one frequent hurdle scientists face is parallelization.
+Sciris provides `sc.parallelize`, which acts as a shortcut for using `multiprocess.Pool()`.
+Importantly, this function can also iterate over more complex arguments.
 It can either use a fixed number of CPUs or allocate dynamically based on load (`sc.loadbalancer`).
 Users can also specify a fixed number of CPUs to be used.
 The example below shows three different equivalent ways to iterate over multiple arguments:
 ```Python
 > def f(x,y):
 >     return x*y